garrandall/popular-music-data/tracks/charlie-last-name--wilson-charlie-wilson.md

 Girl you can call me (and don't forget it baby)
 And don't forget it baby (Charlie)
 The name is Charlie
-(ohhhh ohhh ohhh ohh ohhh ohhh oh oh oh yea, shoo ba doo woop dwee)
+(oh oh oh oh oh oh oh oh oh yea, shoo ba doo woop dwee)

 Now the reason that I laugh is because (It feels like I know you)